 Sometimes students like to work with the same tutor.
 This is possible and you can either indicate this in your online booking form, or email us to let us know.
 However, since accommodating tutor requests disrupts our own timetable, we ask that you only make these requests once or twice.
 All our tutors are well-qualified and experienced, and it is sometimes helpful to work with a variety of tutors to get a better perspective on your writing.

 - What can I expect in a writing session?

 The session usually begins with the tutor asking you questions about your assignment and about the issues or concerns that you would like to be addressed.
 The tutor will be interested in the requirements of your subject and your lecturer/tutor's expectations, so please bring any guidelines/instructions that might be relevant.
 The tutor will then ask to read a piece of your writing and will probably ask more questions about your writing process and will comment along the way, usually by pointing out if a section is not clear enough, isn't analytical enough, could be phrased better, or generally might need more work.
 The tutor will not 'fix' these areas for you, but will discuss them with you and help you identify and improve the weaker points yourself.

 30-minute sessions are quite short; if there are many areas that need work in your assignment, the tutor might focus only on the main ones during the session.
 They may suggest a longer session or another visit, and will usually recommend useful handouts or websites, as well as a course of action after the session.

-If you haven't written anything yet but are unsure about the requirements of essay writing in college, come anyway and the tutor will talk you through the writing process.
+If you haven't written anything yet but are unsure about the requirements of assignment writing in college, come anyway and the tutor will talk you through the writing process.

 - Do I need to bring a hard copy of my writing?